Cutting your energy bills

 - your bank or credit card details if you decide to switch and want to pay by direct debit.

 The best way to find the cheapest energy deals is by visiting an independent energy comparison website, such as our own Which?
 Switch.
+Use Which?
+Switch to compare gas and electric.

 Types of energy tariff